undadasea/headhunter-monitor/README.md

 $ docker network rm net_name
 ```

-To set a scheduled monitoring work you should set a daemon as:
+## To set a scheduled monitoring work you should set a daemon as:
 ```
-$ echo "02 15	* * *	root    docker-compose -f /path/to/website-monitoring/docker-compose.yml" >> /etc/crontab
+$ echo "02 15	* * *	root    docker-compose -f /path/to/website-monitoring/docker-compose.yml up" >> /etc/crontab
 ```

 PostgreSQL-Docker continues working after Application-Docker finishes its work.
 You can stop the PostgreSQL-Docker at this point.